lightningkite/RxSwiftPlus/README.md

 ## License

-RxSwiftProperty is available under the MIT license.
+RxSwiftPlus is available under the MIT license.
 See the LICENSE file for more info.